Vanilla includes a simple navigation bar that you can add to the top of your sites.

 To import just navigation or sub-navigation component into your project, copy snippets below and include it in your main Sass file.

-@import 'patterns_navigation'; @include vf-p-navigation; // sub-navigation is optional you can include it alongside navigation component @import 'patterns_subnav'; @include vf-p-subnav;
+// import Vanilla and include base mixins // this only needs to happen once in a given project @import 'vanilla-framework/scss/vanilla'; @include vf-base; @include vf-p-navigation; // sub-navigation is optional you can include it alongside navigation component @include vf-p-subnav;

 To import side navigation, copy snippet below:

-@import 'patterns_side-navigation'; @include vf-p-side-navigation; // optionally add icons and/or labels if you use them in side navigation__nav @import 'patterns_label'; @include vf-p-label; @import 'patterns_icons'; @include vf-p-icons;
+// import Vanilla and include base mixins // this only needs to happen once in a given project @import 'vanilla-framework/scss/vanilla'; @include vf-base; @include vf-p-side-navigation; // optionally add icons and/or labels if you use them in side navigation__nav @include vf-p-label; @include vf-p-icons;

 For more information see Customising Vanilla in your projects, which includes overrides and importing instructions.